The Adam Smith Institute invites the under-21s to enter our annual 'Young Writer on Liberty' competition.

 We are looking for entrants who can think creatively and express themselves clearly and succinctly.
 As such, winning entries will be thought-provoking, well-argued, and suitably researched.

-There are categories for the Under-18s and the Under-21s, with a winner and a runner-up in each.
+Prizes: There are categories for the Under-18s and the 18-21s, with a winner and a runner-up in each.

 The winner of the Under-18 category will receive £150 prize money and a box of liberty-themed books.
 They will also have their articles published on the Adam Smith Institute blog.